michael-dark/Open-Source-Thermometer/README.md

 Any K-type thermocouple can be used as is.
 If other thermocouples are used, the thermocouple type in the code must be changed to reflect the thermocouple installed.

 ## Config file
 The configuration file must be named thermo.cfg and be on the SD card.
 It is a plain text file.
 All lines start with the parameter, followed by an equal sign, then the parameter.
+In the included sample thermo.cfg, delete everything to the right of the = on each line.

 |Parameter|Legal Values|Explanation|
 |---------|------------|-----------|